mautic/user-documentation/docs/configuration/settings.rst

 * **Convert embed images to Base64** - Select **Yes** to display embedded images in Emails using embedded base64 code rather than as embedded images.

 * **Disable trackable URLs** - Removes tracking from URLs in your Emails.
 Select Yes to prevent tracking, reporting on, and using decisions based on link clicks.
-Some Email service providers don’t like redirecting URLs.
+Some Email service providers don't like redirecting URLs.
 Using trackable URLs in your Emails may impact deliverability.

 Unsubscribe settings
 ====================